What is HIV?

 Whilst being a top and bottom both carry risks for HIV, being a bottom without a condom will put you at 7 times more risk of catching HIV.

-For people living with HIV the level of the HIV virus present in cum and other bodily fluids guys can increase if there are any other STIs present.
+For people living with HIV the level of the HIV virus present in semen and other bodily fluids guys can increase if there are any other STIs present.
 The virus can be present in genital ulcers or sores caused by STIs.
 Similarly for HIV negative guys having other STIs will also increase the chances of contracting HIV.

 Seroconversion is the term used to describe the process of converting from non HIV positive to HIV positive.
 Some people will develop symptoms during this period of conversion whilst others may not, so you may not even know it is happening.
 During seroconversion possible symptoms may include flu like symptoms, rashes, sore throats and swollen glands.
 These are common symptoms for many other illnesses and as a result are easily overlooked – that is if they are present at all.